spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/edgeforge-workflow.md

 ISO can also contain the following components:

 - User data.
 User data includes essential configurations for the Edge Installer.
 The Edge Installer ISO requires user data to function.
-If you choose to not supply user data in the ISO, you must supply it before the Edge Installer first runs with site user data.
-You can also use site user data to override of supplement the user data supplied in the installer ISO.
+If you choose to not supply user data in the ISO, you must supply it before the Edge Installer initiates with a site user data.
+You can also use site user data to override or supplement the user data supplied in the installer ISO.

 - Content bundle.
 Content bundles are archives of all the required container images required for specified cluster